Liam Harrison (kickboxer): ONE Championship

 In 2018, Harrison linked a non-exclusive deal with ONE Championship to compete in ONE Super Series Muay Thai.
 He lost his first two bouts to Petchmorakot Petchyindee Academy at ONE: Destiny of Champions and Rodlek at ONE: Legendary Quest, but won by first-round KO in his third bout with the organization at ONE: A New Tomorrow against Mohammed Bin Mahmoud.

 Harrison faced Muangthai P.K.Saenchai at ONE 156 on 22 April 2022.
 He won the fight by a first-round technical knockout.
 Harrison was awarded a $100,000 bonus for winning the fight.

 Harrison faced Nong-O Gaiyanghadao for the ONE Bantamweight Muay Thai World Championship at ONE on Prime Video 1 on 27 August 2022.
 He lost the bout in the first round after being unable to continue due to leg kicks.

 Harrison was scheduled to face Pongsiri P.K.Saenchai on 14 January 2023, at ONE Fight Night 6.
 However, Harrison withdrew from the event due to injuries and requiring surgery.
 As a result, the bout was scrapped.

 Harrison was scheduled to fight former unified multiple division champion Floyd Mayweather Jr. in an exhibition bout, but pulled out.

 After a 16-month and 14-day hiatus due to injury, Harrison was scheduled to face John Lineker on 13 January 2024, at ONE Fight Night 18.
 However, Harrison suffered a knee injury and the bout was scrapped.

 Harrison was scheduled to face Katsuki Kitano on 8 June 2024, at ONE 167.
 However, the bout was removed from the event after both fighters missed weight.

 Harrison faced Saeksan Or.
 Kwanmuang on 6 September 2024, at ONE 168.
 He lost the bout via technical knockout after being knocked down three times, and appeared to be retiring after the bout by laying his gloves on the canvas.

 Harrison returned from retirement against Isaac Araya for the WBC Muay Thai Diamond title on 8 March 2025, at Hitman Fight League 7.
 He won the title via technical knockout in round three.

 Harrison is scheduled to face Soe Lin Oo on 1 August 2025, at ONE 173.
 In 2019, Harrison said that he would fight anyone under Lethwei rules.
-Which prompted Lethwei world champion Dave Leduc to offer $10,000 USD to a charity in Myanmar if Harrison would to fight Soe Lin Oo in a Lethwei fight at World Lethwei Championship, but the fight never materialized.
+Which prompted Lethwei world champion Dave Leduc to offer US$10,000 to a charity in Myanmar if Harrison would to fight Soe Lin Oo in a Lethwei fight at World Lethwei Championship, but the fight never materialized.